-[Possible explanations] Without further research, it's unclear why neglect may induce visual recollection failures in the single target condition, and mis-recollection in the multi-target condition, but there are several possibilities.
-First, it's important to note that there are two changes from single to multiple targets.
+[Possible explanations] Without further research, it is unclear why neglect may induce visual recollection failures in the single target condition, and mis-recollection in the multi-target condition, but there are several possibilities.
+First, it is important to note that there are two changes from single to multiple target conditions.
 Besides the addition of the spatial task, there is the requirement to remember more visual information.
-If patients struggled to recall a single colour in the first condition, it's possible that, at least some of the time, they only remembered single colour in the multi-target condition, either by strategy or necessity.
-This would appear to be a colour-spatial binding error, but would, in fact, be a simple visual working memory failure.
+If patients struggled to recall a single colour in the first condition, it is possible that, at least some of the time, they only remembered a single colour in the multi-target condition, either by strategy or necessity.
+This would appear to be a colour-location binding error, but would, in fact, be a simple visual working memory failure.
 A second possibility is that spatial binding errors in the multiple-target condition simply overwhelm simple colour-recollection errors, and produce an experiment that is insufficiently sensitive to the latter in order to be able to measure the deficit successfully.
 The two conditions may always be required to measure the two types of memory failures.
 Third, it should not be automatically discounted that a difference in the healthy control groups might account for the failure to identify group differences in guessing in the multi-target condition.
 The control groups perform almost perfectly on the single target condition, but fell away from this "ceiling" somewhat on the multi-target condition.
 The difference between neglect and healthy performance may simply be more accentuated when the task is calibrated such that healthy performance is near perfect and not highly variable.

 [COVAT] The data also brings to light some difficulties with the covert orienting task in the study of neglect.
 Neglect is often defined in terms of attention, but in this case, for three patients, leftward re-orienting of attention appeared to be less sensitive a measure of neglect than the paper and pencil standard clinical measures.
 As used here, it appears to suffer from a restriction of range problem.
 While several of the most severely neglecting participants could not complete the task at all, several others, whom still exhibited signs of neglect on at least one clinical measure, performed well inside normal parameters.
 The apparent failure of the task to capture either subtle or strong deficits indicates that the task, as it was used here, may not be very effective for capturing the range of attention deficits in neglect, or useful for the comparison of attention and other deficits in neglect.

 [Comparison of tasks] While a reliable statistical comparison of the two tasks was made impossible by the inability of several participants to complete the task, there is some information that may be gleaned from what remains, and provide hints toward further research.
 The two patients with strikingly poor ability to re-orient leftward did not stand out as being particularly degraded on either visual working memory or clinical measures of neglect.
 In fact, one of them didn't show clinical neglect at all.
-This should serve as a cautionary note, hinting that it's may be possible for some individuals to exhibit strong leftward covert orienting deficits in the absence of other symptoms.
+This should serve as a cautionary note, hinting that it's may be possible for some individuals to exhibit strong leftward covert orienting deficits in the absence of symptoms on clinical measures, (or visual working memory deficits?).